HamzaDonmez/Basic-Level-Data-Scraper-Example-Basit-Seviye-Veri-Kaziyici-/README.md

 [OKU- READ ME.txt](https://github.com/user-attachments/files/22129074/OKU-.READ.ME.txt)

-Hey!
-This is My First Web Scraping Project!
+Basic Web Scraping with Python and MySQL
+##Note: This was my first attempt at web scraping!

 I built this project with Python to pull book data from the web.
 I learned how to get the titles and prices of books from a simple website and save them neatly in my MySQL database.
 At the end of the project, I even managed to export all the data into a file that can be opened in Excel.
 I think this is a great starter project to show what's possible with Python.